Daniel Ladinsky: Translation misrepresentation

 In April 2009, the Premier of Ontario, Dalton McGuinty, recited from Ladinsky's book at a Nowruz celebration in Toronto, but was later informed there was no corresponding Persian original for the poems.

 In June 2020, Professor Omid Safi commented, "Part of what is going on here is what we also see, to a lesser extent, with Rumi: the voice and genius of the Persian speaking, Muslim, mystical, sensual sage of Shiraz are usurped and erased, and taken over by a white American with no connection to Hafez's Islam or Persian tradition.
 This is erasure and spiritual colonialism [...] not simply a matter of a translation dispute, nor of alternate models of translations."

 Personal life

-Ladinsky continues to live in a rural wilderness farm in the Ozarks of Missouri, on a ranch outside of Taos, New Mexico, and, at other times, next to the Meher Spiritual Center in Myrtle Beach, South Carolina.
+Ladinsky continues to live on a rural wilderness farm in the Ozarks of Missouri, on a ranch outside of Taos, New Mexico, and, at other times, next to the Meher Spiritual Center in Myrtle Beach, South Carolina.